 Your loved one may have challenges with any or all of the tasks associated with eating: shopping, preparing, and eating food.
 As a caregiver, you will be responsible for ensuring all of these needs are managed and met.
 Check with your loved one’s physician regarding any dietary restrictions or considerations.
 It will be important to ensure your loved one receives the necessary food and fluids to maintain strength and nutrition.
 If you are ever uncertain about your loved one’s nutritional needs or if you are concerned about his or her nutrition and hydration status, speak with the physician about getting a dietician consultation.

 If meeting all of your loved ones ADL needs seems overwhelming, never fear – Nightingale Homecare is here!
-We offer a wide range of highly personalized in-home care services for seniors, from meeting personal care needs, help with household tasks and running errands, and companionship, to specialized dementia care, skilled nursing care, and so much more.
-Contact us for the best senior care Phoenix, AZ and the surrounding area have to offer at (602) 504-1555.
+We offer a wide range of highly personalized services in senior home care in Phoenix for seniors, from meeting personal care needs, help with household tasks and running errands, and companionship, to specialized dementia care, skilled nursing care, and so much more.
+Contact us for the best senior home care Phoenix, AZ and the surrounding area have to offer at (602) 504-1555.

 Warning: Use of undefined constant php - assumed 'php' (this will throw an Error in a future version of PHP) in /home/ngcareadmin/public_html/wp-content/themes/phx/single.php on line 40